Aug 28, 2024

 The CISO role has changed dramatically in the last few years and will continue to evolve with the growth of both malicious and protective AI tools.
 Information security is worth the investment.
 Security training, software, tools, and more can help protect your business from being an easy target.

 Ensure your team is equipped with the right secrets manager to minimize the attack surface for ransomware hackers and to track and remedy breaches as quickly as possible.
-Try out a demo or check out our docs to learn more about how Doppler differs from other Secrets Managers!
+Try out a demo or check out our docs to learn more about how Doppler differs from other secrets managers!